bibek22/blog/content/simulations/sierpinski-triangle.md

 triangle and repeatedly remove a similar triangle from the center (i.e. one with the line joining mid-points as the sides).

-But, there is another, a bit more interesting algorithm which really isn't all that trivial to see how and why it generates Sierpinski triangle.
+But, there is another, a bit more interesting algorithm where it really isn't all that trivial to see how and why it generates Sierpinski triangle.

 It is also pretty simple, straightforward and goes like this: